joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 }
 ```

 The `orderBy` value must be the field name of a primitive, synchronous value on the entity.
+Or a field name with an `ASC` / `DESC` suffix, i.e. `"orderBy": "name DESC"`.

 If unset, Joist will order by `id` by default to ensure deterministic ordering.